AnnaGerber/node-ardx/content/exercises/ex2.md

 stretch the Arduino a bit by creating various lighting sequences.
 This circuit is also a nice setup to experiment with writing your own programs and getting a feel for how the Arduino works.

-Along with controlling the LEDs we start looking into a few simple programming methods to keep your programs small. for() loops - used when you want to run a piece of code several times. arrays[] - used to make managing variables easier (it's a list of variables).
+Along with controlling the LEDs we start looking into a few  programming methods to keep your programs small:

+ * for loops - used when you want to run a piece of code several times
+ * arrays - used to make managing variables easier (it's a list of variables)
+ * functions - callable blocks of code

 <a id="parts"></a>